angrycub/katacoda-scenarios/nomad-connect-acls/intro.md

+# Nomad, Consul Connect, and Consul ACLs

-In this scenario, we will experiment with deploying a Nomad job that uses Consul Connect in a cluster with ACLs enabled.
+In this hands-on lab you will deploy a Nomad job that uses Consul service mesh in a cluster with ACLs enabled.

-We will do that by:
+Specifically you will:

-- Enabling and bootstrapping Consul ACLs
+- Enable and bootstrap Consul ACLs

-- Creating Consul agent policy and token
+- Create a Consul agent policy and token

-- Install Consul agent token
+- Install a Consul agent token

-- Creating Nomad server policy and token
+- Create a Nomad server policy and token

-- Configure Nomad with Consul token
+- Configure Nomad with a Consul token

-- Running a Connect-enabled job
+- Run a Connect-enabled job
-  - Creating a Connect intention
-  - Running the job
-  - Verifying the application is running

-- Requiring Consul authentication to run jobs
+- Configure Consul authentication to run jobs

-- Running a Connect-enabled job with a token
+- Run a service mesh enabled job with a token